Monthly Tech-Tip from Tony Hansen SignUp

 Key Properties

-• Visual Appearance: Crystal clear and highly transparent.
+• Visual Appearance: Crystal clear.

 • Surface: It creates a "glass-like" interior that is highly resistant to staining from coffee, tea, or metal spoon marks.